 Subd.
 3. Repealed, 1999 c 177 s 88

 Subd.
 4. Loss claims; including claims not covered by a guaranty association.
 All claims under policies or contracts of coverage for losses incurred including third party claims, and all claims against the insurer for liability for bodily injury or for injury to or destruction of tangible property which are not under policies or contracts.
-All claims under life insurance and annuity policies, including funding agreements issued pursuant to section 61A.276, whether for death proceeds, annuity proceeds, or investment values, shall be treated as loss claims.
+All claims under life insurance and annuity policies, whether for death proceeds, annuity proceeds, or investment values, shall be treated as loss claims.
 That portion of any loss for which indemnification is provided by other benefits or advantages recovered or recoverable by the claimant shall not be included in this class, other than benefits or advantages recovered or recoverable in discharge of familial obligations of support or by way of succession at death or as proceeds of life insurance, or as gratuities.
 No payment made by an employer to an employee shall be treated as a gratuity.
 Claims not covered by a guaranty association are loss claims.

 Subd.
 4a.
 Unearned premiums.
 Claims under nonassessable policies or contracts of coverage for unearned premiums or subscription rates or other refunds.

 Subd.
 4b.
 Federal government.
 Claims of the federal government.

 Subd.
 4c.
 Wages. (a) Debts due to employees for services performed, not to exceed $1,000 to each employee, that have been earned within one year before the filing of the petition for liquidation, subject to payment of applicable federal, state, or local government taxes required by law to be withheld from the debts.
 Officers are not entitled to the benefit of this priority.
 In cases where there are no claims and no potential claims of the federal government in the estate, these claims will have priority over claims in subdivision 4.